Africa's First Clean Water Fund is Already Seeing Success

-The solutions to Nairobi's water shortages start upstream.
+The solutions to Nairobi's water shortages start upstream in the Tana River.

 Sitting at the edge of Kenya’s central highlands, Nairobi is a sprawling urban free-for-all.
 The city’s fringes contain a mix of ramshackle slums and meticulously manicured manor homes, while downtown, marabou storks wheel over new high-rises, as hawkers and minibuses duel for customers on the streets below.